dmccreary/micropython-clocks-and-watches/docs/kits/ili9341/02-config.md

 HEIGHT=240
 ```

-## Sample Use of Hardwre Configuration File
+## Sample Use of Haredwre Configuration File

 ```py
 # print out "Hello World!" using the rotation=3 using 32-bit high font